 Unfortunately, the senior living community is often targeted by scams and fraudsters, looking to take advantage of those who do not know better.
-This can even happen to seniors in Penticton Residential Care, and the best defense against these scammers is to be aware of some of the more common scams.
+This can even happen to seniors in Penticton’s Assisted Living Communities, and the best defense against these scammers is to be aware of some of the more common scams.

 Revenue Canada Scam